awcasella/Football-Leagues/README.md

 	$ npm install expo-cli --global

-You can read the Expo documentation and install from [here](https://expo.dev/).
+You can read the Expo documentation and installation from [here](https://expo.dev/).

 After that, clone this Repository: